-As a business, you work hard to compete for and attract customers, so when they’re ready to seal the deal and make a purchase, it can be frustrating and a bit awkward if their credit card is declined.
+If you see a customer’s credit card declined, it can be tough to know how to respond.
+As a business, you work hard to compete for and attract customers, so when they’re ready to seal the deal, and you’re ready to accept credit card payment, it can be frustrating and a bit awkward to have their payment declined.

-Unfortunately, the situation is fairly common.
-According to a survey from CompareCards.com, more than one in five American consumers said they have had a credit card declined at least once in the past 12 months, which is more than 40 million people.
+Unfortunately, the situation of a failed payment is fairly common, but the reasons for seeing a customer’s card declined is often unclear.
 Shoppers may assume the worst, but sometimes the reason has nothing to do with the customer’s finances.

 Declines come in two types: hard and soft.

 A hard decline happens when the issuing bank doesn’t approve the credit card payment.
 This could be due to a maxed-out card, a mistake in the entry, or potential fraud.

 A soft decline is when the card-issuing bank approves the purchase amount, but a failure takes place in another part of the transaction.
 For example, the processor’s system could be down, or the merchant isn’t running the latest version of their point-of-sale (POS) software.

 When setting up your store, make sure you have the proper payment security in place to accept credit card and EFTPOS payments.
 According to the Reserve Bank of Australia, Australians prefer electronic payments.
 And while this is great for increasing convenience, it also increases the likelihood of having a payment declined when compared to the use of cash.

 While there are many reasons transactions can be declined, it helps when retailers have a set way of troubleshooting or remedying the situation to provide the best customer service.